rachelleeintel/ai-workflows/transfer_learning/tensorflow/resnet50/training/DEVCATALOG.md

 ## **How it Works**

-* The workflow uses pretrained SOTA models ( RESNET V1.5) from TF hub and Intel optimized TensorFlow to transfer the knowledge from a pretrained domain to a different custom domain achieving required accuracy
+* Uses pretrained SOTA models ( RESNET V1.5) from TF hub and Intel optimized TensorFlow to transfer the knowledge from a pretrained domain to a different custom domain achieving required accuracy

 * Image classification is done on three domains: sports , medical imaging and remote sensing